-\item[Descriptive Statistics:] We will present descriptive statistics for the demographic, dependent, and independent variables for each treatment by reporting means and standard deviations of the respective variables.
+\item[Descriptive Statistics:] We used descriptive statistics for the demographic, dependent, and independent variables for each treatment , reporting means and standard deviations of the respective variables.

-\item[Observational Descriptions:] Since sole statistical testing is often subject to misinterpretation and not recommended~\cite{Wasserstein2016pValue,Wasserstein2019pValue,Amrhein2019statistical}, we will focus on describing our observations.
-For this purpose, we will start with reporting the results we obtained, plotting suitable visualizations, and identifying patterns within these.
-The statistical tests will help us to improve our confidence in these observations.
+\item[Observational Descriptions:] Since sole statistical testing is often subject to misinterpretation and not recommended~\citep{Wasserstein2016pValue,Wasserstein2019pValue,Amrhein2019statistical}, we focused on describing our observations.
+For this purpose, we started with reporting the results we obtained, plotting suitable visualizations, and identifying patterns within these.
+The statistical tests helped us to improve our confidence in these observations.

-\item[Inferential Statistics:] For our analysis, we will focus on performance (i.e., F1 score).
-We will first check whether the assumptions required for parametric tests are fulfilled, and if not proceed with non-parametric tests.
-Since we are interested in all possible differences between the four treatments, we have to conduct all pairwise treatment tests.
-In total, this leads to 6 tests, or to 3 tests if our survey indicates that two treatments are mostly identical.
-For the significance analyses, we will apply a confidence interval of $p<0.05$ and correct for multiple hypotheses testing using the Holm-Bonferroni method.
-Though the share of participants who will use eye trackers will be constant among all treatments, and thus should not affect treatment effects, we will further check whether the presence of eye trackers affected performance.
-To increase the statistical robustness, we will also conduct a regression analysis using the treatments as categorical variables and NPIT as base.
-As exogenous variables, we include: age, gender, experience, and arousal of the participants. \end{description} Based on these steps, we will obtain a detailed understanding of how different incetivization schemes impact the performance of software developers during code review.
+\item[Inferential Statistics:] For our analysis, we focused on performance (i.e., F1 score).
+We first checked whether the assumptions required for parametric tests (e.g., normality) are fulfilled, and if not proceeded with non-parametric tests (i.e., Wilcoxon-Mann-Whitney test).
+Since we were interested in all possible differences between the three treatments, we had to conduct all pairwise treatment tests.

+For the significance analyses, we applied a significance level of $p<0.05$ and corrected for multiple hypotheses testing using the Holm-Bonferroni method.
+Although the share of participants who used eye trackers was constant among all treatments, and thus should not affect treatment effects, we further checked whether the presence of eye trackers affected performance.
+To increase the statistical robustness, we also conducted a regression analysis using the treatments as categorical variables and NPIT as base.
+As exogenous variables, we included: age, gender, experience, and arousal of the participants.
+In contrast to the preregistered tests, we discuss these results as exploratory outcomes. \end{description} Based on these steps, we obtained a detailed understanding of how different incetivization schemes impact the performance of software developers during code review.